| Previous 03 Evolution of Main Languages | Chapter 2 (sections 1-12 +16). | lab03 HTML lab pages |

 If I ask for the syntax of a C++ for loop I expect something like this

-I'm unlikely to ask for the semantics....
+I'm unlikely to ask for formal semantics....
 BUT instead I may ask to express a general for loop in simpler terms.
 This is a form of "Operational Semantics".
 A good answer would give the general form of for-loop:

-for (A; B; C) Sand then a simpler equivalent form
+for (A; B; C) Sand then a simpler equivalent form:

 { A; while(B) {